Steps in the Single IRB Review Process for Initial Applications

 Confirm that the UW IRB Can Serve as the sIRB for the Research

 The UW IRB serves as the sIRB in limited circumstances.
 See the webpage UW IRB as a Single IRB for more information on the situations in which UW can serve as the sIRB and which institutions and individuals can rely on the UW IRB.
-If you are unsure, contact firstname.lastname@example.org before you prepare and submit an application.
+If you have not already confirmed with HSD that UW can serve as the sIRB, contact firstname.lastname@example.org before you prepare and submit an application in order to avoid unnecessary work.

 Follow the Correct Zipline Instructions